Neural Parameter Estimation with Incomplete Data: Methodology

-The trained neural network $\hat{\vec{\theta}}_{\vec{\gamma}^*}(\cdot)$ approximately minimizes the Bayes risk \eqref{eqn:BayesRisk}, and therefore it is called a \textit{neural Bayes estimator} (NBE).
-Once trained, an NBE can be applied repeatedly to real data sets at a fraction of the computational cost of conventional inferential methods.
-It is therefore ideal to use an NBE in settings where inference needs to be made repeatedly; in this case, the initial training cost is said to be amortized over time.
+The trained neural network $\vec{f}(\cdot; \vec{\gamma}^*)$ minimizes the approximate Bayes risk, and therefore it is called an NBE.
+Once trained, an NBE can be applied repeatedly to data sets that are realizations from the statistical model used for training, at a fraction of the computational cost of conventional inferential methods.
+It is therefore ideal to use an NBE in settings where inference needs to be made repeatedly; in this case, the initial training cost is said to be \textit{amortized} over time.

+Although \eqref{eqn:optimization_task} is written for a fixed training set of size $K$, in practice one often uses ``on-the-fly'' simulation, continually generating fresh parameter--data pairs $\vec{\theta}^{(k)}$ and $\vec{Z}^{(k)}$ during training.
+In that regime, the number $K$ of such pairs need not be specified at all.
+However, with a fixed training set, $K$ becomes an important hyperparameter that typically needs to be increased with the dimension $d$ of $\vec{\theta}$ and the tail-heaviness of the statistical model \citep{Rodder_2025}.
+By contrast, when using parsimonious architectures that exploit the structure of the data (see below), the dimension $n$ of $\vec{Z}$ does not usually drive the choice of $K$, since parameter sharing and invariances in neural networks tend to reduce the effective dimensionality of the learning problem.